ElectrophoresisZ/ElectrophoresisZ.github.io/README.md

 # Resume

 ## Research Interests
-Lymphangioleiomyomatosis (LAM) is a rare progressive disease characterized by mutations in the TSC1/TSC2 genes and hyperactivation of the mTORC1 pathway.
+Since I have learned about a lot of research directions among our school professions, I made up mind to tentatively select immunology as my field of interest.
+Then considering the distance and the background of relevant professors, finally, I chose lymphangioleiomyomatosis, also known as LAM, to have a deep exploration in my future undergraduate years.
+LAM is a rare progressive disease characterized by TSC1/TSC2 mutations and the hyperactivation of the mTORC1 pathway.
+What truly touched me is that this disease happens in pregnant women, and even though it is benign, LAM is largely associated with a poor prognosis.
+When I was born, my mom and I were sent into the intensive care unit (ICU) because of premature delivery.
+As we entered the ICU, a mother and her son died probably due to the immature technology.
+Hence, I always have a thought for rescuing those struggling during birth.
+This may be the original motivation to direct me to study LAM.

 ## Education